 OpenTracing is a standardised API that describes how to structure tracing information within a distributed system environment and how a requests can cross process boundaries.
 OpenTracing allows us to separate the data that is being collected from the mechanism that collects and does something with that data.
 Another major plus for us is that OpenTracing is vendor agnostic, which means we can provide maximum flexibility to use a custom or third party distributed tracing implementation without having to adhere to a prescribed network protocol or in-transit data structure.

-At Couchbase we know we’re part of a customer solution and want to help inform the view of what is going on with elements of whats we know.
+At Couchbase, observability and OpenTracing integration are important to us.
+We know we’re part of a larger customer solution and want to help inform the view of what is going on with elements we know about.
 For the Couchbase SDKs we defined a collection of steps that describe the journey a request (Get, Upsert, etc) takes from being submitted to when a response is ready.
 In the OpenTracing world, these steps are called **Span**s and have timing information (start / end).
 Spans can also be ‘tagged’ with additional information, eg IDs, endpoint names, network details, etc. All of this information is useful to help take a snapshot of what was going on at the time.

 Each of the SDKs define the following Spans for a request:

 |request encoding||Transcode the document content from a native object into a JSON string|

 |dispatch to server||Send the request over the network and wait for a response|

 |response decoding||Transcode the response document content from a JSON string into a native object|